jrpotter/notebook/lambda_calculus/index.md

 Basic
 What terms refer to the inductive cases of the $\lambda$-term definition?
 Back: Application and abstraction.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1716494526337-->
 END%%

 %%ANKI
 Cloze
 Given $\lambda$-terms $M$ and $N$, {$(MN)$} is referred to as {application}.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1716494526340-->
 END%%

 %%ANKI
 Cloze
 Given $\lambda$-term $M$ and variable $x$, {$(\lambda x.
 M)$} is referred to as {abstraction}.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1716494526343-->
 END%%